jchaselubitz/Portfolio/README.md

     - Writing review and explanation of corrections

 ### NYCA - TOP (for client)
 A digital operations manager for pizza shops.
+The client required custom workflows with an advanced scheduling engine that directs employees to complete tasks and collect equipment information at specific times.
+The platform also collects and presents data from temperature sensors,and allows users to interface with many functions through a custom Slack app.
 - [Overview](https://cooperativ.io/?project=2)
 - [Code Repository (private - availible upon request)](https://github.com/cooperativ-labs/NYCA-TOP)
 - [Product Videos](https://www.youtube.com/watch?v=gJ0jTCnsPpY&list=PLdUGBxGRPWz_K4I2NzjRNHcLCMRfEV0zH)